jmgcito/virtual-keyboard/README.md

 Interactive Virtual Keyboard.
 Design is based off of the Yamaha Pianica, 37-note Melodica.

-## How to run remotely
+## How to run

- Using a terminal, cd into the 'virtual-keyboard' directory.
+ To run remotely using a terminal, cd into the 'virtual-keyboard' directory.
 Run 'npm start'.

 ** OR **